Office: Buchanan C459

 Chris Tenove (entered program January 2009), Trudeau Fellow.
 Ph.D. dissertation, "Justice and Inclusion in Global Politics:Victim Representation and the International Criminal Court," successfully examined January 13, 2015 (with Prof. Mark Warren, Co-Supervisor).
 Chris is a SSHRC Post-Doctoral Fellow at the University of Toronto.

 Adam Bower (entering class of 2006): SSHRC Doctoral Fellowship Recipient and Simons Foundation / DFAIT Graduate Research Award in Disarmament, Non-Proliferation and Arms Control (2008).
 Ph.D.
 Dissertation: "Norm Development Without the Great Powers?
 Assessing the Anti-Personnel Mine Ban Treaty and the Rome Statute of the International Criminal Court" successfully defended Dec.7, 2012.
-Adam was a Max Weber Post-Doctoral Fellow at the European University Institute, Florence, Italy, and is now SSHRC Post-Doctoral Fellow at Oxford University.
+Adam was a Max Weber Post-Doctoral Fellow at the European University Institute, Florence, Italy, SSHRC Post-Doctoral Fellow at Oxford University, and is now Lecturer at the University of St. Andrews.

 Daisaku Higashi (entering class of 2006).
 University Graduate Fellowship Recipient (2006-07), Killam Predoctoral Fellowship recipient (2009-10), and Toyota Foundation Research Grant for field research in Afghanistan and East Timor (2008).
 Ph.D.
 Dissertation: "The Challenges of Constructing Legitimacy in Peacebuilding” successfully examined July 26, 2012.
 Daisaku is Associate Professor, the University of Tokyo.